-- Learn the client organization's buzzwords, culture, and business. - Clarify all project requirements and specifications in a written agreement. - Specify a change procedure. - Establish the project manager as the focal point of communications in the project organization.
+- Learn the client's organization's buzzwords, culture, and business. - Clarify all project requirements and specifications in a written agreement. - Specify a change procedure. - Establish the project manager as the focal point of communications in the project organization.

-8.7 External customer
+5.7 External customer

 External customers are the customers when projects could be marketed to outside customers.
 In the case of Ford Motor Company for example, the external customers would be the buyers of the automobiles.
-Also if you are managing a project at your company for Ford Motor Company, they will be your external customer.

-8.8 Government
+5.8 Government

-Project managers working in certain heavily regulated environment (e.g., pharmaceutical, banking, military industries, etc.) will have to deal with government regulators and departments.
+Project managers working in certain heavily regulated environment (e.g., pharmaceutical, banking industries, etc.) will have to deal with government regulators and departments.
 These can include all or some levels from city, through county, state, and federal, to international.

-8.9 Contractors, subcontractors, and suppliers
+5.9 Contractors, subcontractors, and suppliers

-There are times when organizations don't have the expertise in-house or available resources, and work is farmed out to contractors or subcontractors.
-This can be a construction management foreman, network consultant, electrician, carpenter, architect, and in general anyone who is not an employee.
+There are times when organizations don't have the expertise in house or available resources and work is farmed out to contractors or subcontractors.
+This can be a construction management firm, network consultants, electricians, carpenters, architects, and in general anyone who is not an employee.
 Managing contractors or suppliers requires many of the skills needed to manage full-time project team members.